top of page

 Rex showed off a ring.
 It shimmered in the sunlight.

 “Oh!”
 Charles took it.
 “It’s iridescent.
-And silvery like a mackerel.”
+And silvery.
+Like a mackerel!”

 “Yes.”
 Rex took it back.
 “They’re scales made by Dev’s great-grandfather, taken from a carving of a—”